 ffdgfM.A. in English Composition

-The new Masters of Art in English & Writing Studies program will continue to offer a strong interdisciplinary foundation in English studies along with our current concentrations in Applied Linguistics/TESL, Composition & Rhetoric, and Literature.
+The new Master of Arts in English & Writing Studies program continues to offer a strong interdisciplinary foundation in English studies along with our current concentrations in Applied Linguistics/TESL, Composition & Rhetoric, and Literature.

 We add two exciting new interdisciplinary concentrations in Pedagogy and Public & Professional Writing.

 The MA in English & Writing Studies is firmly grounded in theory and research, with a strong emphasis on pedagogy.
 The internship component gives students practical experience in the classroom or a professional writing site.
 Students also have opportunities to tutor in the Writing Center and to work as teaching assistants.
 In addition to teaching in local high schools and community colleges, our graduates also go on to Ph.D. and M.F.A. programs as well as careers involving writing, editing, and research.